Fareham HGS Family History Group meet monthly for Talks and Visits to Inspire and Help you with your Research

 The Group meetings are either a talk from a speaker on a family history related subject, or a Members’ Evening, usually arranged around members interests or a request for a particular topic.
 The meeting is preceded by tea/coffee and biscuits, which gives everyone the opportunity to socialise, meet, and chat with the speaker.

 HGS Fareham Group Events & Meetings

-A chance for members to share their knowledge of a little known or specialist website or resource to others in the group.
+A chance for members to share their knowledge on a subject that may not be well known to others e.g. adoption, transportation, etc.

 The group organiser is Jane Painter.
 She can be contacted using the form on this page.